 (1) "Pharmacy technician" means a person registered by the State Board of Pharmacy who assists the pharmacist in the practice of pharmacy pursuant to rules of the Board.
+Persons used solely for clerical duties, record keeping, cashiering, bookkeeping and delivery of medications released by the pharmacist are not considered technicians.

-(2) "Verification" means the confirmation by the pharmacist of the correctness, exactness, accuracy, and completeness of the acts, tasks, or functions performed by a pharmacy technician.

-(3) "Supervision by a pharmacist" means being stationed within the same work area as the technician being supervised, coupled with the ability to control and be responsible for the technician's action.
+(2) "Verification" means the confirmation by the pharmacist of the correctness, exactness, accuracy and completeness of the acts, tasks, or functions performed by a pharmacy technician.(3) "Supervision by a pharmacist" means being stationed within the same work area as the technician being supervised, coupled with the ability to control and be responsible for the technician's action.